 Along with CyanogenMod, the other most popular custom ROM was Paranoid Android, aka AOSPA.
 Paranoid Android was first rolled out with the Android ICS version in early 2012.
-It was one of the most downloaded custom ROM a few years back, after which it shut down.
+It was one of the most downloaded custom ROMs a few years back, after which it shut down.
 However, with Android 10 OS, Paranoid Android made a comeback.

 4. Evolution X

-Pixel Experience offers vanilla Android UI with minimum customizations.
+Pixel Experience offers vanilla Android UI with minimum customization.
 But if you want the same stock Android aesthetic with plenty of customization options, then the Evolution X project is best for you.
 With Evolution X, you can get the same Google Pixel experience with more control over your device.

 5. Corvus OS

 If you want the best custom ROM for gaming, especially PUBG, download Corvus OS ROM.
 Inspired by Dirty Unicorns, this ROM sports many features mainly focused on gaming.
-The Corvus OS features include Ryzen kernel, Game mode, and Hydra kernel.
+The Corvus OS features include the Ryzen kernel, Game mode, and Hydra kernel.
 Moreover, Corvus OS limits the heating issues of your Android device.
 This Android gaming ROM is another retarded ROM with several retarded customizations.

 The main objective of Corvus OS is stability and compatibility with many devices.
 Furthermore, Corvus OS offers a system accent picker, theme scheduling, font customization option, additional notification, and lock screen features.
 Finally, we can say that Corvus OS is not just the best gaming custom ROM but a full-featured customizable ROM.